 A valuable CFO should be able to most usefully present different financial situations of the business, and provide analysis and recommendations based on that presentation.

-For most small and medium-sized businesses, cashflow planning, budgeting, and forecasting will be the first and most valuable services that they would consider getting CFO-level expertise to help deliver (If you’d like more information on the difference between budgeting and forecasting, see our previous blog post about using dynamic forecasting to increase profitability).
+For most small and medium-sized businesses, cashflow planning, budgeting, and forecasting will be the first and most valuable services that they would consider getting CFO-level expertise to help deliver (If you’d like more information on the difference between budgeting and forecasting, see our previous blog post).

 When would I need a CFO?

-It’s crucial to assess and re-assess the current state of your business to decide when you can benefit most from CFO services.
+It’s important to assess and re-assess the current state of your business to decide when you can benefit most from CFO services.

-A business owner typically starts as the all-purpose utility knife, wearing the CFO hat and many other roles.
-Or, there may be no time at all for CFO duties, and that strategic financial side of the business is neglected.
+A business owner typically starts as the all-purpose utility knife, wearing the hat of CFO along with many other roles.
+Or, there may be no time at all for CFO activities, and that strategic financial side of the business is neglected.

-This strategy of wearing many hats or simple neglect is manageable up to a point.
-Still, as your business grows, you need to focus more on higher-level strategy, and CFO-level expertise becomes essential to help make critical decisions.
+This strategy of wearing many hats or simple neglect is manageable up to a point, but as your business grows you need to focus more on higher-level strategy, and CFO-level expertise becomes essential to help make critical decisions.

 Can I afford to hire a CFO?

-Unfortunately, finding room in the budget to hire a full-time or even half-time CFO is not feasible for many businesses, even when the business owner benefits significantly from CFO activities.
+Unfortunately, finding room in the budget to hire a full-time or even half-time CFO is not feasible for many businesses, even when the business owner would benefit greatly from CFO activities.

 That’s where Strata Cloud Accountants provides an excellent option, as we package the most valuable CFO services, namely forecasting, budgeting, and cash flow planning, into one-time, quarterly, and yearly services.

-For instance, if a client were interested in us helping them build a yearly budget, we would present a one-time up-front price and then work together to develop and refine a yearly projection into a budget.
-We would then build that budget into their Financials package moving forward to measure, analyze and react to variances, etc. That way, the business owner can have more transparency, make better decisions, and pay only for the CFO service that is most valuable to them.
+For instance, if a client was interested in us helping them build a yearly budget, we would present a one-time up-front price, then work together with that client to build and refine a yearly projection into a budget.
+We would then build that budget into their Financials package moving forward so we can measure, analyze and react to variances, etc. That way, the business owner can have more transparency, make better decisions, and pay only for the CFO service that is most valuable to them.

 Interested to learn more about our CFO services?
 Connect with us today!